 I’d also recommend you opt for something that’s durable and water/sweat resistant.
 Ears can get pretty sweaty especially if you have them bogged down for a couple of hours in the summers.
 All this can drastically effect listening experience.

 Now, I hope you’ve enjoyed reading my detailed guide on the best in ear monitor because I sure as hell enjoyed writing it.
-These babies might not be as good as your old fashioned studio headphones (check out this guide for studio headphones under $100) but if you’re looking to cut down on the bulk, IMEs are a pretty good choice.
+These babies might not be as good as your old fashioned studio headphones (check out this guide for cheap studio headphones) but if you’re looking to cut down on the bulk, IMEs are a pretty good choice.
 Once you get a pair, make sure you learn how to clean them.

 Is there something you’d like to add?
 Let me know in the comments section below.